caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 ## Use

-Once setup, adding new services, editing existing ones and using the rendered code is pretty straightforward.
+Once set up, adding new services, editing existing ones and using the rendered code is pretty straightforward.

 ### New Service

-1. Add new protobuf files for the new serivce - iteratively running `make generate` to work out the kinks in the service definition.
+1. Add new protobuf files for the new service - iteratively running `make generate` to work out the kinks in the service definition.
 You may need to modify `prototool.yaml` depending on the complexity of modifications.
 You can also run `make diff` if you really want to inspect the differences in rendered code.